1. A miniature universe in your belly

 -

-Vary the colors on your plate: each pigment feeds a different microbial group.
+Vary the colors on the plate : each pigment feeds a different microbial group.

 10. What sabotages the flora